Black Mamba, Common or Black-mouthed Mamba [Dendroaspis polylepis]

 The black mamba makes its nest in abandoned termite nests in South Africa.
 They lay up to 12-17 eggs, which hatch within 80-90 days after which they can rapidly grow up to 2000 mm in one year.

 The venom of the black mamba is fatal to humans.
-The venom is neurotoxic and cardiotoxic, yielding up to 100 - 400 mg in one bite, where only 10 -15 mg is sufficient to cause a painful death.
+The venom is neurotoxic, yielding up to 100 - 400 mg in one bite, where only 10 -15 mg is sufficient to cause a painful death.

 The black mamba is carnivorous and feeds on small animals, such as fledgling birds, hyrax and rodents.